yandex-cloud/docs/en/_includes/iam/grant-role-for-all.md

 You can grant access to a resource to all Yandex.Cloud users.
 To do this, assign a role to the [system group](../../iam/concepts/access-control/system-group.md) `allAuthenticatedUsers`.

-Allow any authenticated user to view information about a folder and its resources:
+For example, allow any authenticated user to view information about a folder and its resources:

 ---